WanyanW/gitnotes/python/Week2.md

 	if I am searching for substrings, it search for where it starts `print(music.index("us")` will get 15
 8. splitting and joining strings
-	1. string.split() -- a list of seperated substri
+	1. string.split() -- a list of seperated substrings, default splitor is space
+	2. can also designate splitor string.split("e")